About the Book

 Chapter 12 – Relics and Revivals.
 Records and memorabilia.

+The book was launched on April 3, 2007, at a ceremony at the Midland Hotel, Derby, itself one of the oldest surviving hotels built by Victorian railway companies.
 Those present at the launch included former Trent Station employees David Shaw, David Panter and David Archer, the assistant area manager in charge of Trent Station at the time of closure George Hornbuckle, local railway history experts or collectors Brian Amos, David Jones, Laurence Knighton, Ian Mitchell and Glynn Waite local historians Stephen Best, Pam Mee and Keith Reedman, contributors Peter Brack, Barry Cope, Rodger Smith and Roy Talbot, Richard and Colette Robinson, who live in Trent Cottages built at the same time as the station, and John Blackburn, who in 1967 led the campaign trying to save Trent Station.